fsprojects/Paket/docs/content/github-dependencies.md

 As you can see Paket also resolved the Octokit dependency.

-## Referencing a private github repository
+## Referencing a private GitHub repository

-To reference a private github repository the syntax is identical to above and supports the same branch and file definitions the only extra item to add is an identifier which defines which credential key to use (see [`paket config`](paket-config.html)).
+To reference a private GitHub repository the syntax is identical to above and supports the same branch and file definitions the only extra item to add is an identifier which defines which credential key to use (see [`paket config`](paket-config.html)).